msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

 With this filter method when it is an `auth` request we just continue.
 If token header is empty then directly throw no auth error.
-Otherwise check token and if it is not valid throw no auth error.
+Otherwise check token and if it is not valid throw no auth error again.
 At last this is a valid token with a valid user so get the user info and set it as security context.
 Whenever you call `@Context SecurityContext securityContext;` in any resource you would be able to access to the current user.

 Update the `UserResource` and add `@RolesAllowed({"admin","mod"})` on top of it.
 With this, path `users/*` will be only accessible to mods and admins.
-When you try to access it with user role it will throw `403 Forbidden`.
+When you try to access it with user role, it will throw `403 Forbidden`.

 {% highlight java %}
 @RolesAllowed({"admin","mod"})